-The main objectives of this programme is to monitor, control and reduce the prevalence of SE/ST (including monophasic strains of ST) in commercial broiler flocks of Gallus gallus in Malta and Gozo, in accordance to Commission Regulation 2160/2003 for Zoonotic Salmonella spp., in order to achieve a reduction in the prevalence of these serotypes in the national flock, as indicated in Commission Regulation ("EU)No. 200/2012:- "reduction of maximum percentage of flocks of broilers remaining positive of Salmonella enteritidis and Salmonella typhimurium (including monophasic serotypes) equal to 1% or less.
+The main objectives of this programme is to monitor, control and reduce the prevalence of SE/ST in all broiler flocks of Gallus gallus in Malta and Gozo, in accordance to Commission Regulation 2160/2003 for Zoonotic Salmonella spp., in order to achieve a reduction in the prevalence of these serotypes in the national flock, as indicated in Commission Regulation ("EU)No. 200/2012:- " reduction of maximum percentage of flocks of broilers remaining positive of Salmonella enteritidis and Salmonella typhimurium (including monophasic serotypes) equal to 1% or less.
 The main measures being testing and slaughtering.
 Re-population will only be permitted once effective disinfection has been conducted after depopulation of the infected flock.
 No salmonella spp. has to be isolated from environmental samples taken after disinfection.

-The target population are commercial broiler flocks of Gallus gallus.
+The target population are all broiler flocks of Gallus gallus.